 It is recommended that students interested in the PhD program consider taking the required courses for the PhD program that are offered during their MS studies.
 If admitted to PhD program, students who have completed all of the required PhD courses will be allowed to take the Preliminary Exams.

-Students accepted to the PhD program from the department’s MS program who have elected not to receive their MS degree can apply all of their required PhD courses and graduate course credits towards the 72 credits needed for the PhD.
-Such students should develop an academic plan carefully so that the remaining credit requirements needed for the PhD degree are met without exceeding the 72 credits by a large margin.
+Students accepted to the PhD program from our MS program who have elected not to receive their MS degree can apply all of their required PhD courses and graduate course credits towards the 72 credits needed for the PhD.
+These students should develop an academic plan carefully so that the remaining credit requirements needed for the PhD degree are met without exceeding the 72 credits by a large margin.